Best practices for nonadiabatic molecular dynamics simulations: The different steps of a nonadiabatic molecular dynamics simulation

 \subsection{Benchmarking electronic-structure methods}

-Selecting an optimal electronic-structure method for propagating ab initio nonadiabatic molecular dynamics is a critical first step in ensuring a reliable simulation, and sometimes more important than the actual method used for the nonadiabatic dynamics, as identified in several recent works.\cite{janos2023controls,papineau2024,tomas2024,crespo2018recent} These works illustrate how the choice of electronic structure significantly influences the calculated lifetimes and quantum yields for the photochemistry of model molecules.
+Selecting an optimal electronic-structure method (hereby, listed in Sections~\ref{sec:wft} and ~\ref{sec:dftbased}) for propagating ab initio nonadiabatic molecular dynamics is a critical first step in ensuring a reliable simulation, and sometimes more important than the actual method used for the nonadiabatic dynamics, as identified in several recent works.\cite{janos2023controls,papineau2024,crespo2018recent} These works illustrate how the choice of electronic structure significantly influences the calculated lifetimes and quantum yields for the photochemistry of model molecules.
 The question surrounding the choice of electronic-structure methods is an old concern within the nonadiabatic dynamics community.
-Comprehensive benchmark studies addressing this issue remain scarce, but recent community efforts such as the prediction challenge on the photochemistry of cyclobutanone have provided a prototypical system exhibiting the dramatic impact of the electronic-structure method on experimental observables.\cite{predictionchallenge}
+Comprehensive benchmark studies addressing this issue remain scarce, but recent community efforts such as the prediction challenge on the photochemistry of cyclobutanone have provided a prototypical system exhibiting the dramatic impact of the electronic-structure method on experimental observables.\cite{predictionchallenge} A recent work also proposed a sensitivity analysis of nonadiabatic molecular dynamics with the photodynamics of cis-stilbene.\cite{tomas2024}

 In general, a good electronic-structure method is one that accurately captures the photophysics/photochemistry of a given system.
 Nevertheless, the meaning of `accuracy' can vary depending on the context.
 Sometimes, a qualitative understanding suffices, while in other cases, a quantitative calculation of observables is necessary for comparison with experimental data (regardless of whether experimental measurements are available or anticipated).
 It is important to note that a computationally inexpensive electronic structure method with low accuracy does not guarantee even a qualitatively correct outcome.
 Therefore, a thorough benchmark of electronic structure methods is imperative before starting with any nonadiabatic simulation.